“The wind in the wires made a tattletale sound and a wave broke over the railing . . . “

 Balog uses tubes or grubs on 1/2- to 3/4-ounce jigs most of the summer, but he switches to 1/2-ounce jigging spoons and bladebaits in fall.

-The top priority when fishing shipwrecks is not becoming a shipwreck yourself.
+The top priority when fishing with smallmouths and shipwrecks is not becoming a shipwreck yourself.
 “Above and beyond the equipment mandated by law, big-water bass boaters need additional safety equipment, regardless of weather” Balog says.
 “I carry a spare bilge pump with 6 feet of hose and 4 feet of wire attached with large alligator clips on the end.
 I always have a marine radio and a cell phone.
 Should the boat be swamped, it pays to have spare heavy wool clothing, which keeps you warm — wet or dry.

 “Items in the front of the boat take the worst punishment when running big waves.
 The trolling motor on the bow needs to be super secure.
 I use six large stainless bolts, instead of the usual 4.
 The bolts should have large fender washers and lock nuts beneath the deck.
 I also place three tie-down straps and a ‘bounce buster’ on my motor.